sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

   - `keyvault/`: Terraform configuration for setting up the keyvault.
   - `log-analytics/`: Terraform configuration for setting up the log-analytics.
   - `resource-group/`: Terraform configuration for setting up the resource-group.
+  -  `logic-app/`: Terraform configuration for setting up the logic app for monitoring pupose.
 - `environment/`
   - `dev.tfvars`: Terraform variables for the development environment.
 - `global.tfvars`: Global Terraform variables.